Neuropsychology Program Tracks

 This track includes supervised training in appropriate record review, clinical interviewing, administration of neuropsychological tests, and report writing.
-Residents also receive training in providing feedback to the patient regarding their findings in a manner that is clinically-sensitive and helpful to patients and their families.
+Residents also receive training in providing feedback to patients regarding clinical findings in a manner that is clinically-sensitive and helpful to patients and their families.
 Residents will also develop practical, empirically supported treatment recommendations.

-Track 2: Neurorehabilitation With A Specialty In Neuropsychological Rehabilitation
+Track 2: Neurorehabilitation with Specialization in Neuropsychological Rehabilitation

-The second track of training focuses on neurorehabilitation with a specialty in neuropsychological rehabilitation.
-Individuals who seek this training path frequently plan a career in the field of brain injury rehabilitation.
-They receive extensive training in the assessment of cognitive and personality disorders of brain-dysfunctional patients who are in acute and post-acute rehabilitation programs.
-Their primary focus is on learning methods of neuropsychological rehabilitation intervention to help patients become independent and return to a productive lifestyle.
+The neurorehabilitation with a specialty in neuropsychological rehabilitation track is designed for those seeking a career in the field of brain injury rehabilitation.
+Residents in this program receive extensive training in the assessment of cognitive and personality disorders in brain-dysfunctional patients who are in acute and post-acute rehabilitation programs.
+The primary focus is on learning methods of neuropsychological rehabilitation intervention to help patients become independent and return to a productive lifestyle.